A man harvests coffee in the Santa Clara district in Rio de Janeiro state, Brazil. The country faces a 50% tariff on exports to the United States.

 A man passes by Qualia Coffee on April 2, 2023, in Washington, DC.

-The 50% tariff on prime US exporter Brazil, which has seen its coffee bean provide shrink because of a drought, weighs the heaviest on companies.
+The 50% tariff on high US exporter Brazil, which has seen its coffee bean provide shrink because of a drought, weighs the heaviest on companies.

 Doug Ilg, the proprietor of Celtic Cup Coffee Roasting in Silver Spring, Maryland, has prevented Brazilian coffee due to the massive tariffs.
 He doesn’t import coffee himself however buys primarily from third events and has observed prices rise within the final eight months.